 4. Camus & Co.

-Geometric abstraction and the first two sets of Fontana Modern Masters in 1970-73.
+Geometric abstraction and the first set of ten Fontana Modern Masters in 1970-71.

 Oliver Bevan's cover art for the first ten Fontana Modern Masters drew directly